 That said, Harlequin ghost-fishes, I have already photographed some of them on Wednesday, during our boat trip to Batee Tokong, then on the small wreck of Sabang, in shallow water, near the port ...
 But with my small compact.

-That day, it was for me the resumption of palm after long months without bubbles.
-And then, as there is often current on Batee Tokong, I preferred not to jump in the water right away with the big box for the 7D.
-Finally, we did not have any current at all!
-I was able to photograph quietly, with my little camera, a lot of very nice critters, spotted by one of our Indonesian guides, Midi.
+That day was the day I was back on the flippers after long months without bubbles.
+And then, as there is often current on Batee Tokong, I preferred not to jump into the water right away with the big box for the 7D.
+In the end, we had no current at all!
+I was able to photograph quietly, with my small camera, a whole bunch of nice critters, spotted by one of our Indonesian guides, Midi.